-However, a dirty air filter will restrict the flow of cold air, causing it to build up inside the air conditioning unit and lower the temperature.
-If the air filter becomes clogged during the summer cooling season, cold air buildup can cause ice to form on the air conditioning coils or evaporator.
-Freezing will reduce the HVAC system's ability to remove heat from the air and eventually cause the air conditioner to fail.
-These are just some of the common problems that a dirty air filter can cause in your air conditioner.
+If the filter is heavily soiled, you may feel warm air coming out of the back of the unit.
+A clogged filter forces the air conditioner to work harder to keep the house cool, leading to more frequent repairs and shortening its lifespan.
+To reduce this load, it's important to change the AC filter regularly.
+A clean air filter will not prevent airflow in and out of your unit, but a dirty one will restrict the flow of cold air, causing it to build up inside the air conditioning unit and lower the temperature.
+If the air filter becomes clogged during the summer cooling season, cold air buildup can cause ice to form on the air conditioning coils or evaporator, reducing its ability to remove heat from the air and eventually causing it to fail.
+Above all, a dirty air filter will cause your air conditioner to stop working.

-When cold air can't get out, it can eventually cause the coil to freeze and cause a water leak.
-While dirty air filters can prevent an air conditioner from working, there are many ways to keep your air conditioner well-maintained and running efficiently for longer.
-If your air conditioner uses a reusable air filter, you don't necessarily have to buy a new filter every time it gets dirty.
-To clean the reusable air filter, you must safely remove the filter from the air conditioning unit and rinse it in a tub or sink with warm water.
+If you notice that your air conditioner has stopped working, you should contact your local repair technician for a look at the air filter.
+Air cleaner maintenance is very important because this device plays an important role in cooling your home - all of the air that cools or heats your home passes through it.
+Water can start to leak from the HVAC unit for many different reasons, one of which is if the evaporator coil (indoor coil) freezes due to a clogged air filter restricting airflow and lowering the temperature inside the unit.
+While dirty air filters can prevent an air conditioner from working, there are many ways to keep it well-maintained and running efficiently for longer.
+If your air conditioner uses a reusable air filter, you don't necessarily have to buy a new one every time it gets dirty.
+To clean it, safely remove it from the unit and rinse it in a tub or sink with warm water.